w3f/polkadot-spec/docs/sect-finality.md

 1. Either the node collects `2/3rd + 1` valid votes for that round.
 2. Or the node receives a BEEFY Justification for a block greater than the current best BEEFY block.

-In both cases the node proceeds to determining the new round number using "Round Selection" procedure.
+In both cases the node proceeds to determine the new round number using "Round Selection" procedure.